GoonLou/ValheimMods/ConfigurableFuel/README.md

 # Setting type: Boolean
 # Default value: false
 all_Nofuel = false

+## Allow for used fuel over the start fuel count to drop on break
+# Setting type: Boolean
+# Default value: true
+dropFuel = true

 ## Allow all fires to be extinguishable
 # Setting type: Boolean